 There are more than many ways to achieve the smart casual territory, you just have to swap the regular ensemble with something casual or vice versa.

-If you have an entire casual ensemble that includes a T-shirt, denim jeans, and sneakers, throw on a leather blazer that will redirect you from casual to smart casual in no time and a preppy look that would make you look smart and put-together.
+If you have an entire casual ensemble that includes a T-shirt, denim jeans, and sneakers, throw on a leather blazer for men that will redirect you from casual to smart casual in no time and a preppy look that would make you look smart and put-together.